-For sparkling mirrors and windows, combine 1/4 cup undiluted white vinegar, 1 tbsp cornstarch, several drops of your favorite essential oil scent, and 1 quart warm water.
-For a streak-free shine, wipe dry with a sheet of crumpled newspaper or a coffee filter. (cloth and paper towels will streak)
+For sparkling mirrors and windows, combine 1/4 cup undiluted white vinegar and 1 tbsp cornstarch.
+Then several drops of your favorite essential oil scent and 1 quart warm water.
+Finally and for a streak-free shine, wipe dry with a sheet of crumpled newspaper or a coffee filter. (cloth and paper towels will streak)

 1/2 cup distilled white vinegar